 As you already know, it all starts with creating your GetSocial account.
 If you’re using WordPress, I suggest using our WordPress Plugin to make everything code-free and available in seconds.
 If you’re on the eCommerce side of things, we’re seamlessly integrated with WooCommerce and you can also use our Shopify Plugin.
-If you’re not included in the previous platforms, feel free to check our tutorial pages.
+If you’re not included in the previous platforms, feel free to create your account on GetSocial.io.

-After you’ve created your account and started your free trial, you need to install our library code into your website.
+After you’ve created your account, you need to install our library code into your website.
 If you’re using WordPress or Shopify then no code is required.
 If you don’t use these platforms, I highly recommend Google Tag Manager to do the job (we even have a tutorial for it).

-Once your account is up and running and the code library installed, the only thing left to do is to activate the Copy Paste Share Tracking feature on your GetSocial account.
-Just look for the following app and click Activate:
+Once everything’s set up, the only thing left to do is to activate the Copy Paste Share Tracking feature on your GetSocial account.
+Just look for the following app and click Activate.

-But why should I track Dark Social Shares on my website?
+But why should I track Copy Paste Shares on my website?

-As mentioned before, Dark Social shares (or copy paste shares) are more usual than you may think.
-Just think of the last time you shared something from Youtube: you probably didn’t click the share button, you copied & pasted the URL address.
-Or the last time you sent that cute begging cat to a friend.
-You certainly did not share that on your profile, you used Facebook Messenger instead.
+As mentioned before, Copy Paste shares (or dark social sharing) is more usual then you may think.
+Just think of the last time you shared something from youtube: you probably didn’t click the share button, rather you copied & pasted the URL address.
+Or the last time you sent that cute begging cat to a friend on facebook messenger, you certainly did not share that on your profile.